Saw Palmetto has played an important role in traditional herbal treatments across the world for many years.

 The Benefits of Saw Palmetto

 There are a number of reported benefits to regularly consuming Saw Palmetto.
-According to the American Dietetic Association, it is one of the most commonly used supplements amongst Americans aged between 50 and 76, for a variety of reasons.
+According to the American Dietetic Association, it is one of the most commonly used supplements among Americans aged between 50 and 76, for a variety of reasons.

 Saw Palmetto extract is commonly rich in flavonoids, phytosterols and fatty acids, which may help to ease symptoms of benign prostatic hyperplasia, more commonly referred to as an enlarged prostrate.
 It is also sometimes used alongside other treatments to treat prostate cancer.